 The members of the Research Group on Comparative Didactics study and compare teaching and learning within a number of different subject areas.
 Taking their starting point in methods of approach and results of studies within various fields of curriculum studies and education, they undertake comparisons and analyses aimed at creating knowledge relating to teaching, teaching content, learning and socialisation.

-Scientific Director: Senior Lecturer Jonas Almqvist
+Scientific Director: Professor Jonas Almqvist

 Research into Mathematics Education addresses the content and methodology of mathematics education.
 The common denominator for the research group working with Mathematical Didactics at Uppsala is that we carry out research into a variety of types of texts used in mathematics education.